As of November 2020, I have observed 227 bird species in Alaska. All but three (which are noted in the list below) have been observed in Sitka.

 Pushing for 200 and Strengthening Network – 2012 through 2015:

 In 2012 I made an effort to document 1000 species in the year.
-I wasn’t quite successful, but the effort got me out a lot, and I had my highest bird species count ever at 161 (which still I’ve not surpassed).
+I wasn’t quite successful, but the effort got me out a lot, and I had my highest bird species count ever at 161, not far off my total species count prior to 2012.

 During this period, I documented the final remaining fairly common (in Sitka) species (Barn Swallow), but otherwise it was a mix of rare but regularly occurring species, and true vagrants.
 This was also the time when an ever increasing number of new-to-me species were being first found and reported by others.
 The investment in connecting with others and contributing to a culture of sharing sightings, meant that I saw many species I would not likely have found otherwise.